rbmowatt/glazewave/README.md

 - **Session Tracking** — log surfing sessions with board, location, rating, conditions, and photos
 - **Board Management** — track boards by manufacturer, model, shaper, and rating
 - **Location Discovery** — Google Places for freeform location lookup; a seeded spot table for nearest-beach matching
+- **Report location pin** — the dashboard normally reports on the browser's own position; a pin overrides it so you can look at another coast, and the create-session form follows the pin rather than the machine
-- **Conditions** — Open-Meteo forecast, marine and archive endpoints, resolved to the session's own date and coordinates so a backdated session gets the conditions from when it actually happened
+- **Conditions** — Open-Meteo forecast, marine and archive endpoints, resolved to the session's own date and coordinates so a backdated session gets the conditions from when it actually happened, and labelled when the reading had to be borrowed from a nearby spot
 - **Image Uploads** — S3-backed with automatic resize via multer-sharp-s3
 - **Search** — Elasticsearch-powered faceted search across sessions and boards
 - **Auth** — AWS Cognito with admin-created users and group-based access